Keep it simple with these 18 delicious Whole30-friendly meals that are Dietitian-approved and can be made in a matter of minutes.

 And if you have an omelet fail…for Pete’s sake, just make a scramble!
 No but really – egg scrambles are as easy as it gets.

-How to make: In a skillet over medium-high heat, sauté 1/2 cup cubed sweet potatoes or potatoes (1/4-1/2 inch. cubes), in 1-2 tsp. fat of choice (coconut oil, ghee, duck fat, avocado oil, etc.) Note: potatoes are optional- if you’re really limited on time, skip the taters.
+How to make: In a skillet over medium-high heat, sauté 1/2 cup cubed sweet potatoes or potatoes (1/4-1/2 inch. cubes), in 1-2 tsp. fat of choice fat of choice (coconut oil, ghee, avocado oil, etc.) Note: potatoes are optional- if you’re really limited on time, skip the taters.
 Once potatoes are cooked through about half way, add 1 cup of veggies of choice, herbs and/or seasonings and continue to cook until veggies and potatoes are cooked to your liking.
 Note: add greens last with only a couple of minutes of cooking time left.
 Finally, whisk 2-3 eggs in a bowl and scramble away!
 Transfer to bowl and dash with Franks Red Hot Sauce for a little kick that’s what you like.

 Fried Eggs severed over Sautéed Potatoes & Veggies (10 minutes)